cburdine/materials-ml-workshop/MaterialsML/functions/functions_classes.md

 print(result)
 ```

-Python also support returning more than one value from a function.
-To return multiple values, use a comma separated list of values after the `return` statement.
+It is also possible to return more than one value from a function.
+To do this, use a comma separated list of values after the `return` statement.
 This will pack the returned value into a tuple of the appropriate size and return the tuple.
 Note that you can upack the returned results by assigning the result to a comma separated list of variables.

 To illustrate this, Let's write a Python function that solves for the roots of a quadratic equation of the form